 In general, you will need to make sure that you have an approved carrier, but your choices come in quite a few options.
 These can generally be broken down into hard and soft varieties.

-Hard options will provide more protection, and there’s just generally more of them available in the marketplace that are approved for air travel.
+Hard options will provide more protection, and there’s are just generally more of them available in the marketplace that are approved for air travel.
 These would especially be recommended if your canine will need to travel as cargo, you’ll be thankful for the peace of mind you’ll receive from knowing your pet is in a crate with superior protection.
 Many airlines won’t even transport animals in cargo if they’re in a soft crate, so for larger dogs, these are definitely the best option.

 For smaller dogs that you’ll bring along in the cabin with you, your best bet may be a soft crate.
 These sorts of crates will offer superior comfort for your pet and are generally lighter and easier to maneuver in the tight quarters of an airplane’s cabin.
 If your chosen companion has a somewhat diminutive stature you’ll find that these are the way to go.
+But be careful, you must choose only airline approved pet carrier.

 Reviews of the Best Airline Approved Pet Carriers